Color Matching | The artist as a witness

 Following an invitation from the Ruya Foundation, he spent nine days as an artist and observer with a Kurdish battalion of the Peshmerga forces.
 He accompanied the soldiers along a 23-kilometer frontline on the eastern flank of Mosul – Iraq’s second-largest city – during the campaign against ISIS.
 The Tigris River divides the city of Mosul into two parts.
 Nonetheless, the Dawlah (State in Arabic, how Islamic State affiliates call their organization) enjoyed widespread support, changing its name and shape but always feeding itself on hatred, destruction, and violence.

 The resulting uncut gem is Color Matching, a 5-minute film where we see a soldier washing his hands from a fuel tank filled with water.
 Hands-on-hips, camouflage uniforms.
 Two of the soldiers look at the artist, and through the camera, they also look at the spectator.
 Here are the primary colors of war: the Iraq landscape shows beiges, ochres, and burnt oranges.

 Red-white-green-gold is the flag of the Kurdistan Region.
-This chromatic mood reverberates the tones of dust, soldiers’ uniforms, tents.
+This chromatic mood reverberates the tones of dust, soldiers’ uniforms, and tents.
 Military tanks squeak slowly like a big prehistorical animal.
 War creaks and squeaks.
 Meanwhile, in the foreground, a hand dabs tiny dollops of paint on a small white canvas.
-Then spreads the pigments out with a brush, matching the colors of the scene.
+Then spreads the pigments out with a brush, matching the scene’s colors.
 Finally, the hand grabs a rag and wipes it all out.